 Using production and sales data from the preceding two years, we analyzed production requirements and developed a plant layout that combined both steps.
-We also interviewed marketing personnel to gather data for future product trends.
-This data was summarized to determine “product families” for all product types and then used to develop specific equipment arrangements that would match tube-making and printing operations in support of each product family.
+We also interviewed marketing personnel about future product trends, allowing us to create “product families” for all product types and to develop specific equipment arrangements that would match tube-making and printing operations in support of each product family.
 Additionally, we made specific work process recommendations to increase efficiency overall.

-- Market analysis of production requirements broken down into five “product families,” including a breakdown of both “standard” and “custom” products.
+- A market analysis of production requirements broken down into five “product families,” including a breakdown of both “standard” and “custom” products.

 - General arrangement of a proposed new plant layout.